alephium/www/src/content/news/second-developer-workshop-re-implementing-friend-tech-s-smart-contract-in-ralph-806e3f6551aa/index.md

 title: 'Second Developer Workshop: Re-implementing Friend.Tech’s Smart Contract in Ralph'
 ---

 Welcome to the second developer workshop!
 If you missed the first one, we dived into the basics of Ralph programming language, along with its SDK and CLI build tools, crafting a simple token faucet.
-It’s been a fantastic experience, you can find it <a href="/news/post/first-developer-workshop-build-a-token-faucet-a6bb2aa7bf68" >here</a> or on <a href="https://www.youtube.com/watch?v=YblUxEcXQuY" >YouTube</a> and <a href="https://github.com/alephium/dev-workshop-01" >GitHub</a>.
+It’s been a fantastic experience, you can find it [here](/news/post/first-developer-workshop-build-a-token-faucet-a6bb2aa7bf68) or on [YouTube](https://www.youtube.com/watch?v=YblUxEcXQuY) and [GitHub](https://github.com/alephium/dev-workshop-01).

 In response to feedback from our previous workshop, we’ve shortened this session, splitting it into two.
-The goal of this workshop is to re-implement the smart contract part of a dApp called <a href="https://www.friend.tech/" >Friend.Tech</a>.
+The goal of this workshop is to re-implement the smart contract part of a dApp called [Friend.Tech](https://www.friend.tech/).
 This time, we’re not starting from scratch, we’re starting from a solidity smart contract.

 ### What is Friend.Tech?

-<a href="https://twitter.com/friendtech" >Friend.tech</a> operates as a decentralized social token-driven platform <a href="https://decrypt.co/resources/what-is-friend-tech-the-social-token-driven-decentralized-social-network" >launched in august 2023</a> on the Base blockchain.
+[Friend.tech](https://twitter.com/friendtech) operates as a decentralized social token-driven platform [launched in august 2023](https://decrypt.co/resources/what-is-friend-tech-the-social-token-driven-decentralized-social-network) on the Base blockchain.
 It allows its users to trade “keys”, formerly termed “shares”, associated with X (formerly Twitter) profiles.
 Owning these keys grants entry to exclusive chatrooms and special content from the respective X account holder.

 The platform promotes itself by saying, “Trade with your friends in our marketplace.”
 Fans can buy and sell shares, with the price directly tied to the number of outstanding shares.
 This creates an opportunity for early supporters to profit as the individual’s fan base grows.
 It’s an interesting experiment in the social token trend narrative.